H2Cyber/VolDiff/README.md

 Inspiration
 ------------
 This work was initially inspired by Andrew Case (@attrc) talk on analyzing the sophisticated Careto malware sample with memory forensics (http://2014.video.sector.ca/video/110388398).
-Kudos to @attrc and all the Volatility development team for developping and maintaining Volatility.
+Kudos to @attrc and all the Volatility development team for developping and maintaining the best memory forensic framework out there.

 Licence
 --------